bearmug/erlang-pure-migrations/README.md

 This amazing toolkit has [one and only](https://en.wikipedia.org/wiki/Unix_philosophy) purpose - consistently upgrade database schema, using Erlang stack and plain SQL.
-Feel free to run it with any PostgreSQL Erlang driver (and see several ready-to-use samples below).
+Feel free to run it with any PostgreSQL Erlang driver (and see several ready-to-use examples below).
 As an extra - do this in "no side-effects" mode.

 # Table of content